stormxio/athens-token/README.md

 ## Requirements

-Governance is the new token contract implemented by StormX.
+Athens is the new token contract implemented by StormX.
 It supports the standard ERC20 interface, transferring in batch, upgradability, and staking features.

 - Supports the standard ERC20 interface
-- The name of the token is "Governance" (to be changed)
+- The name of the token is "Athens" (to be changed)
-- The symbol of the token is "SGOV" (to be changed)
+- The symbol of the token is "ATH" (to be changed)
 - The decimals remain according to the standard
 - The token is ownable
 - StormX owns the token